Lies (Rolling Stones song): Personnel

+Note: Margotin and Guesdon are unsure if Richards and Wood sung backing vocals.

 Use in television

 The track was featured on WKRP in Cincinnati on the episode "Pilot: Part Two".
 However, "Lies", although performed during the 1978 US tour, was the only track on Some Girls to be permanently dropped from live setlists after the last dates supporting its parent album.